LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

     IF NOT TRUE: ==> I go and enjoy my beer inside at a table

 Even though, the above would be an interesting study case, we will use slightly more traditional cases to learn classifications.
-We will use Corine land cover layer from year 2012, and a Travel Time Matrix data from Helsinki to classify some features of them based on our own self-made classifier, or using a ready made classifiers that are commonly used e.g. when doing visualizations.
+We will use Corine land cover layer from year 2012, and a Population Matrix data from Estonia to classify some features of them based on our own self-made classifier, or using a ready made classifiers that are commonly used e.g. when doing visualizations.

 The target in this part of the lesson is to:

-1. classify the lakes into big and small lakes where
+1. classify the bogs into big and small bogs where

-    - a big lake is a lake that is larger than the average size of all lakes in our study region
+    - a big bog is a bog that is larger than the average size of all bogs in our study region
-    - a small lake ^ vice versa
+    - a small bog ^ vice versa

 2. use travel times and distances to find out